 Constructed in 1980 the June McKnight Kindergarten Center is a two-story building with four spacious classrooms, each equipped with restrooms.
-The lower level serves as the elementary library, bell choir rehearsal area, and large meeting area for various assemblies.
+The lower level serves as the bell choir rehearsal area and large meeting area for various assemblies.
 A dynamic playground system exists behind the building and serves the kindergarten and elementary populations.

 High School Building